nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_list_consutation.md

         </tr>
 </table>

-The logical identifier of the List resource
+The logical identifier of the List resource.

 ### meta.profile